Master of Engineering Application

 GRE

-Due to continued limitations as a result of COVID-19, the GRE General Test is not required and will not be accepted for admission to the Master of Engineering programs in Computer Science, Electrical & Computer Engineering, and Operations Research & Information Engineering.
+The GRE General Test is not required and will not be accepted for admission to the Master of Engineering programs.

 Transcripts

 Transcripts from each previously-attended college or university are required and must be uploaded online with the application.
+For students who have studied in the U.S./Canada, we will accept unofficial transcripts.
 Admitted students will be required to submit an official transcript directly to Cornell University Graduate School prior to matriculation.

 Application Fee